 We work to end this kind of age discrimination and remind that studies show rehabilitation of elderly stroke patients in particular is worthwhile.
-We saves costs for society, as it reduces the need for long- term institutional care and decreases intently to raise public awareness on prevention social welfare costs, among other things.
+We point out that timely, efficient stroke rehabilitation alone by targeting rehabilitation correctly.
+Having saves costs for society, as it reduces the need for long- term institutional care and decreases intently to raise public awareness on prevention social welfare costs, among other things.
 Sadly, insufficient support measures for those affected by aphasia too.
 Therefore, the Finnish Brain Association keeps demanding that that people with a speech impairment also be provided with immediate, appropriate therapy and the possibility to express themselves.